FreerGit/extend/ppx_defer/README.md

     B
     Exception: Failure "boom" *)
 ```
-This does occur some overhead, roughly ~20-50 on consumer hardware, due to extra closures being allocated.
+This does occur some overhead, since we have to allocate closures on a stack (LIFO).
+The performance hit is in the order of double digit nanoseconds.
+Roughly 50 nanos to introduce defers to a scope and subsequent defers are roughly 10 nanos.
+See the [test directory](./test) for benchmarks.

+[ppx_defer](.) and [ppx_assert](../ppx_assert) is heavily inspired by [Tigerstyle](https://tigerstyle.dev/)